buepro/typo3-wise/Documentation/User/Index.rst

    path/to/bin/typo3 wise:getcredits -h

 .. code-block:: shell
-   :caption: Get credit transactions one month back and for all sites
+   :caption: Get credit transactions for all sites and all profile id's.
+The from time is derived from the last transaction record.
+In case no record is available the from time is one month back from now.

    path/to/bin/typo3 wise:getcredits